- FROM BIOETHICS BRIEFINGS

 In the United States, emergency or disaster preparedness took on a special urgency in the wake of the attacks on September 11, 2001, and the attacks using weaponized anthrax a short time later.
 From an initial focus on bioterrorism, emergency preparedness soon shifted to an “all-hazards” approach in recognition that contemporary populations were vulnerable to many different types of insults that cause severe social disruption and threaten human life and health on a large scale.
 Since then, there have been many occasions around the world to call upon public health emergency preparedness and response and to face the ethical dilemmas that accompany it—such as the hard lessons learned in the devastating earthquake in Haiti in 2010, the flooding and damage to Fukushima Daiichi nuclear reactor in Japan in 2011 that resulted in severe radiation, Hurricane Sandy in the New York city metropolitan area in 2013, and the serious Ebola 2014 outbreak in West Africa in 2014.

-Additional public health challenges loom on the horizon, including new strains of pandemic influenza and the prospect of long-term climate change with its multiple threats to public health and well-being—including fatal heat waves; intensifying violent storms and flooding, sea level rise and the contamination of fresh water supplies, drought, malnutrition, the spread of zoonotic disease, aggravation of chronic conditions such as allergies and pulmonary disease, and large-scale human migration with attendant sanitation and epidemic side-effects.
+Additional public health challenges loom on the horizon, including new strains of pandemic influenza and other infectious diseases and the prospect of long-term climate change with its multiple threats to public health and well-being—including fatal heat waves; intensifying violent storms and flooding, sea level rise and the contamination of fresh water supplies, drought, malnutrition, the spread of zoonotic disease, aggravation of chronic conditions such as allergies and pulmonary disease, and large-scale human migration with attendant sanitation and epidemic side-effects.

 The Learning Curve of Emergency Preparedness and Response